xma711/notebook/software_engineering/ansible/README.md

 Installation
 -----------------------

-To install it directly to ubuntu, follow http://docs.ansible.com/ansible/intro_installation.html
+To install it directly to Ubuntu, follow http://docs.ansible.com/ansible/intro_installation.html

 nothing has to be started.
 Ansible can be used from command line.